 Beyond these top three priorities, the study also found businesses focusing significant resources against better understanding the external threats they face, realizing greater value from the data and analytics they collect, addressing the complexity of their security environments, gaining greater visibility into insider threats, and shortening their incident response time.
 I’ll leave it that they have lots of priorities.

-Listen to the 2019 Security Priorities Webcast to gain even deeper insights and check back soon for new blog posts in the series!
+Listen to the 2019 Security Priorities Webcast to gain even deeper insights and check out the additional blogs in this series below!